Heather3810/COMP2113-fianal-proj/README.md

   - When the play decides to help the old nanny, he or she will be rewarded a random number of apple ranging from 1-2, each apple will increase his or her energy point by 3-5 randomly.

 - Inventory:
-  - Players can get items from the "Quest" command and store them in their inventory, these items can be key, cat food, or apple which can increase the energy point.
+  - Players can get items from the "Quest" command and store them in their inventory, these items can be keys, cat food, or apples which can increase the energy point.

 - Files:
   - Multiple files are used, including the main file, room, item inventory, player's action......